Dionysos on a ship

 - Participating in the ecstatic worship of Dionysos involved the loss of one's societal identity and seemed to obliterate social roles based on status and worldly values.

-The ancient Greeks, in spite of their mythology, favored secular rationalism, so it is not surprising that Dionysos was the god they felt the most frightened and ambivalent about.
-The elite of Greek society would have preferred that Dionysos and his worship be done away with (hence the exclusion from the pantheon), but Dionysos failed to die, so to speak, and remained a fixture in Greek culture until the advent of Christianity.
-His positive influence continues to remain today in the form of theater, storytelling, comedy and other dramatic arts.
+The ancient Greeks, in spite of their mythology, favored rationalism, so it is not surprising that Dionysos was the god they felt the most frightened and ambivalent about.
+The elite of Greek society would have preferred that Dionysos and his worship be done away with, but Dionysos failed to die, so to speak, and remained a fixture in Greek culture until the advent of Christianity.
+His positive legacy remains today in the form of theater, storytelling, comedy, and other dramatic arts.